JumpTask logo

 You’re already a good candidate if you’re good with apps and streaming, have good communication, and the ability to give clear, detailed feedback.

-Estimated earnings: Research interviews and focus groups usually pay well – $50–$150 an hour on UserInterviews, with dscout missions sometimes hitting $200.
+Estimated earnings: Research interviews and focus groups usually pay well – $50–$150 an hour on UserInterviews, with discount missions sometimes hitting $200.
 Smaller surveys on consumer platforms may pay $1–$5 per activity, but they’re easier to qualify for and can add up to steady extra cash.

 This is the behind-the-scenes work that powers recommendations.
 You’ll watch or skim Netflix and add labels that a content analyst's team needs – genres, themes, tone, characters, age flags – basically categorize content so search and discovery make sense.